 That is literally what she did.
 By shutting down Northern Lights (i.e dismantling the entire operation chain and assassin network), it means the Machine now has no access to any of its enforcers (such as Hersh), so the Machine can give out relevant numbers, but there'll be nobody to pick them up.

 What the hell was Garrison thinking at the end of "Death Benefits"?
 There is no way he would have the authority to give Greer what he was asking for, and even if he did, he should have refused.
-You do not give over classified information to an uncleared third party, much less one that's known to be in the business of selling other people's secrets.
+You do not give over classified information to an uncleared third party (And since one level of classification is NOFORN, meaning No Foreign Personnel, it's actually impossible to clear a China-based company like Decima to see it), much less one that's known to be in the business of selling other people's secrets.
 When Ingram and Finch were building the Machine, they would have been considered cleared contractor authorized to handle the data from the NSA feeds and required to follow certain protocols to ensure the data doesn't leak.
 After delivering the Machine, the feed would have gone from one government agency to another.
 But Greer isn't part of the government, and isn't being employed by the government.
 He does not have the clearance or need to know to handle NSA feeds, and his company's stock in trade makes it clear that they shouldn't be cleared.
 What Garrison did was leak a massive amount of intelligence to a foreign spy agency so they could prove the capabilities of a system that at the time they hadn't even proved existed.
 Hello, espionage charges.